A blepharoplasty, or eyelid surgery, is a procedure that removes excess skin, muscle, and/or fat from the eyelids.

 There are certainly indications for a lower-eyelid surgery to be performed to help protect the eye.
 However, it rarely results in the removal of excess lower eyelid skin or removal of the fat pads, or “bags,” as well as be covered by insurance for medically necessary purposes.

-How Do I Determine if My Surgery is Covered by Insurance?
+How Do I Know if My Blepharoplasty Is Covered by Insurance?

 The best way to determine if the cost of eyelid surgery is covered by health insurance is to ask yourself the motivations for surgery.